I was 30 years old before I learned that Christians celebrate Jesus' resurrection on Easter.

 It's not about the bunny; it's about The Lamb.

-There are so many stories I could tell of how He met me in the midst of my search….
+There are so many stories I could tell of how Jesus met me in the midst of my search ....

-But today, I want to share with you a little fictional piece I wrote about the first Easter weekend.
+But right now, I want to give you a little fictional piece I wrote about the first Easter weekend.

 I hope you enjoy it!

 (Get a FREE download of the "It's not about the bunny" printable and The Easter Chronicle.)